Skip to Main Content

 • Ability to work a variety of shifts, including evenings and weekends;

-• Enrolled in at least 6 academic credits at the University of Washington.
+• Enrolled in at least 6 academic credits at the University of Washington or Cascadia College.

 Desired Qualifications: